taocpp/taopq/doc/Aggregate-Support.md

 We currently require explicit registration of aggregate data types.
 This is done as a precaution, and to avoid conflicts with other data types.

-A data type `T` can be registered as both a parameter and a result type by specializing the following variable:
+A data type `T` can be registered as both a parameter and a result type by specializing `tao::pq::is_aggregate` as follows:

 ```c++
 template<>
 inline constexpr bool tao::pq::is_aggregate< T > = true;
 ```

-If necessary, you can control independently whether a data type is suitable as a parameter or a result type by specializing
+If necessary, you can control independently whether a data type is suitable as a parameter or a result type by specializing `tao::pq::is_aggregate_parameter` and `tao::pq::is_aggregate_result` as follows:

 ```c++
 template<>